MAKArcti/docs-2_GOSH/docs/working-with-gosh/gosh-web.md

     In the future, it will be possible to disable the emission of DAO tokens through proposal and voting in the [**Settings**](gosh-web.md#dao-set-up) section.

     !!! warning
-        If you uncheck this box during the initial setup, then the DAO tokens will never be issued.
+        If you uncheck this option, the number of tokens issued for this DAO will be capped to the number entered during the initial setup

 Click **Create organization**.